public-key-cryptography/public-key-editor/README.md

 	sub-directories; an error in the EncryptDirectory class that caused it to display two JOptionPane dia- logs was corrected; the directory label in the dialog was added to a disabled button to create a bor- der around the label so the user knows to click on the label or button to change the directory name;
+	the JOptionPane static factory method showConfirmDialog() in the EncryptDirectory class was replaced by the JOptionPane constructor so the dialog can be re-packed if the user changes the directory or else the encrypt and decrypt buttons would collapse;

 	the encryptFileName and decryptFileName methods were modified to use only the filekey and a random number instead of the plaintext hash so the file name doesn't have to be re-encrypted or become un-